tliron/restlet-jetty9/README.md

 Jetty 9 connector for Restlet 2.2
 =================================

-This extension allows you to use [Jetty](http://www.eclipse.org/jetty/) 9.1 as both a server and client connector for Restlet, for both HTTP and HTTPS.
+This Restlet extension allows you to use [Jetty](http://www.eclipse.org/jetty/) 9.1 as both a server and client connector, for both HTTP and HTTPS.

 As discussed in the [Restlet forum](http://restlet.tigris.org/ds/viewMessage.do?dsForumId=4447&dsMessageId=3067974).